-Figure 29.
+Figure 54.
 Supply Gas Line Installation

 Ensure all gas pipe is clean on the inside before installation.
-To trap any dirt or foreign material in the gas supply line a sediment trap must be installed as shown in See Figure 29.
+To trap any dirt or foreign material in the gas supply line a sediment trap must be installed as shown in Figure 53.
 The sediment trap must be readily accessible and not subject to freezing conditions.
 Install in accordance with the recommendations of the local gas utility company.

-SUPPLY GAS LINE SIZING
+GAS LINE SIZING

-Minimum required supply gas line sizes are shown in Table 2 (page 10).
-Depending on the developed equivalent length and/ or the number of appliances connected to a common main, the size of supply gas lines may have to be increased.
+Depending on the developed equivalent length and/or the number of appliances connected to a common main, the size of supply gas lines may have to be increased.